St Peter's Girls' School: Campus and facilities

 Situated on 9 acre of land, the Stonyfell Campus lies on the corners of Stonyfell and Hallett Roads, with the main entrance on Stonyfell Road.

 The School has an oval on the campus (and is one of the only all-girls' schools in Adelaide to do so), as well as a 25 m swimming pool, a gymnasium, six tennis/netball courts (with two also being able to be used for hockey), a chapel, seven science laboratories, senior and junior libraries, a 700-seat performing arts centre, and an early learning centre.
 The School also has access to Bellyett Reserve (opposite the School on Stonyfell Road) for various sporting events as well as sports practices.

 The School has been moving forwards on a master plan to "modernise" the school facilities.
 Currently, they are building a new and improved Science and Technology building for middle and senior students.

 House system

 The School's House system was introduced in 1927 to foster a sense of belonging and encourage friendly rivalry and competition.

-Upon enrolling at the School, students are allocated into one of the four School Houses, each named after a prominent figure in the School's history: Kennion (pale blue), Kilburn (gold), Patteson (red), or Selwyn (green).
+Upon enrolling at the School, students are allocated into one of the four School Houses, each named after a prominent figure in the School's history: Kennion (pale blue), Kilburn (yellow), Patteson (red), or Selwyn (green).
 The four houses engage in numerous inter-house competitions every year, including: Sports Day, Swimming Carnival, House Music Eisteddford, Summer and Winter inter-house sports, inter-house debating, as well as the hotly contested Choral Night, widely regarded as the community highlight on the School's calendar.